briantanabe/project-log/projects/sour candy/Sour Candy Part 2.md

 |Pour into greased parchment and chill | X
 |Soak in alcohol then dry|X|
 |Roll in citric acid and sugar | 4:1 citric acid to sugar
-**Explanation:** According to [Fine Cooking](https://www.finecooking.com/article/thickeners), cornstarch should be simmered
+**Explanation:** According to [Fine Cooking](https://www.finecooking.com/article/thickeners), cornstarch should be simmered below boiling for *"several minutes"* to cook off the starch flavor, hence instruction 1.
+I put instruction 1 first this time, as moving from  Additionally, *"cornstarch is prone to clumping when exposed to hot liquids."*
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNzkyMjY2NTA1LDE3OTU2MTk5MDddfQ==
+eyJoaXN0b3J5IjpbLTE3NDQ5MDQyOCwxNzk1NjE5OTA3XX0=
 -->